Ykai-f/wiki_yuekai_fr_BMCU/BMCU/BMCU_Tutorial/BMCU_Assembling_370_v1_Yuekai.md

 ### Step 18
 Connect the 10pin cable to the mainboard.
-> Please be careful, for channel 1, the length of this 10pin cable will be quite tight, please handle with care to avoid breaking the 1st cable in the left (red in the photo).
+> Please be careful, for channel 1, the length of this 10pin cable will be quite tight, please handle with care to avoid breaking the 1st cable in the left for this channel (red in the photo).
 {.is-warning}

 ![370_22.jpg](/assets/images/bmcu_assembly_370_yuekai/370_22.jpg =x300)

 ### Step 19

+You will need to cut a little off the top of the column for the button.

 Secure the base cover with m2*8 screws.
-You will need to cut a little off the top of the column for the button.

 ### Step 20